melowntech/workshop/tutorials/mars-peaks-and-valleys.rst

 You are looking into the massive equatorial canyons of *Ius Chasma* which form one of the planet's most striking topographical features.
 Zoom in or out, pan, or rotate your view to look around.

 That's it!
 You are now streaming a browseable, interactive 3D map of Mars from your system.
-In some of our next tutorials, we're going to take a look at how to complement this map with even more visual detail and compelling features.
+In :doc:`some of our next tutorials <mars-peaks-and-valleys-searchable-nomenclature>`, we're going to take a look at how to complement this map with even more visual detail and compelling features.